English in the international workplace

 Barbara A. Boldt is a lecturer in International Management at the Swiss Federal Technical Institute in Lausanne, Switzerland (EPFL).
 Barbara, an American national, lived and worked in Europe for almost 19 years.
 She has recently relocated back to the US.
 Barbara teaches International Negotiation, Presentation Skills in the Master’s for Management of Technology and Entrepreneurship to a multicultural student population at the EPFL.
 She also teaches International Negotiation at Kettering University in Flint, Michigan.
 In addition, Barbara teaches courses in Managing International Classrooms for international educators and trains and consults in the area of Intercultural Competency and Managing Multicultural/Virtual Teams.
 Barbara holds a Bachelor of Arts in Nutrition from the University of Iowa in Iowa City, US and a Masters in International Relations from University of the Pacific in Stockton, California, US.

 Booking and payment have to be done directly with Roebuck Hall Residences.
-The booking link will be available on this page shortly.
+Book your hotel now!

 Cancellation by a participant